edcork/edcork.github.io/docs/pages/write/finops_oci.md

 ---
 title: Integrate with OCI for CMP FinOps
 layout: default
-parent: Integrate with cloud platforms for CMP FinOps
+parent: Integrate with cloud platforms to enable CMP FinOps
 nav_order: 3
 ---